evanpurkhiser/CS-Karat-Sleuth/presentation/presentation.md

  * Any other viable methods we can find

-## Program Details
+# Program Details

-* Written in Ruby
-* Command line user interface
+## Usage

-* Parses directories or files
+ * Able to parse entire directories or single email messages
-* Sorts messages into SPAM/HAM categories
+ * Can sort a set of messages into SPAM/HAM categories
+ * Can test against known set of SPAM/HAM and return accuracy statistics
+ * Can test against a single email and provide detailed overview of the message

+## Implantation

+ * Written in the Ruby language
+   * Take advantage of ruby's expansive standard library
+   * Make use of Ruby's bountiful Open Source libraries
+ * Simple command line interface for usage
+ * Possible implementation into a simple web interface